 The Minister of State of the Cabinet Office has formally designated Brighton & Hove City Council to conduct the 2021 election for the Sussex police area.

 Geoff Raw, Chief Executive, Brighton & Hove City Council is the Police Area Returning Officer (PARO) and will discharge his duties in accordance with The Police & Crime Commissioner Elections Order 2012.
-For further information on the Sussex Police & Crime Commissioner next election.
+Click here for further information on the Sussex Police & Crime Commissioner next election.

-The UK Government has postponed the elections scheduled for 7 May 2020 due to the current and emerging situation around COVID-19.
+The UK Government has postponed the elections (originally scheduled for 7 May 2020) to take place on Thursday 6 May 2021 due to the current and emerging situation around COVID-19.